karenpayneoregon/teaching-simple-validation-1/BaseDataValidatorLibrary/readme.md

 Provides methods for validating models using data annotations.

 - The main purpose of this library is for teaching.
-For real work use `ValidatorLibrary` combined with `RulesLibrary`.
+For real work use NuGet package [ValidatorLibrary](https://www.nuget.org/packages/ValidatorLibrary/)  combined with `RulesLibrary`.

 - By separating specialty rules and validation methods into two libraries means that a developer does not need to bring in unnecessary code into a project.